(This road leads to the Enigma behind Pink Floyd. This is part of my manuscript to show a little about who I am)

 Pink Floyd played at the Grande on July 12, 1968 and opened for The Who

 In the picture of “The Who” below you came see Nick Mason, drummer of Pink Floyd on the side of the stage watching them play.
+May also be Roger Waters sitting next to him.

 Photo by Tom Weschler